Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 Right.

-To me, you always sound suspect when you start going, look, that shining city on the hill, and like all this sort of rubbish.
+To me, you always sound suspect when you start going, look, that shining city on the hill.

-Like just give us the facts.
+Like, just give us the facts.

-It's like, are they that good though?
+It's like, are they that good, though?

 I'm not sure they're that good.

-But Reuters' writers put it quite well under uh an article they wrote where what what is Comey actually accused of lying about?
+Well, what is Comey actually accused of lying about?

-And in in 2020, he said, I stand by the testimony you summarized that I gave in May 2017.
+And in 2020, he said, I stand by the testimony you summarized that I gave in May 2017.

 Boom.